This post will show you How to access data to SQL Database using Dapper ORM in C#

 }

-To map data return from SQL Server you need to create a Product class
+To map data return from sql server database you need to create the Product class.

 public class Product